What’s the Difference: No-Fault vs. Tort Car Insurance

 - Evidence points to no savings on insurance premiums, and in many cases, premiums have proven to be higher

 Another interesting fact is that since the introduction of the no-fault insurance concept, 24 states have enacted (and many have repealed) such systems.
-And one final note about no-fault vs. tort based systems.
+And one final note about no-fault vs. tort-based systems.
 Three states – Kentucky, New Jersey, and Pennsylvania – have mixed systems that allow a policyholder to choose which system they have: traditional tort or no-fault.
 These choice-based systems require all policyholders to select between the two at the time a policy is issued or renewed.
 Once this occurs, a policyholder cannot convert to the other system without a full policy rewrite.
 In Kentucky and New Jersey, consumers who do not make a choice will be assigned a no-fault option by default; and in Pennsylvania, the tort option is the default for those who do not specify a choice.
 Drivers who select limited tort insurance reduce their ability to sue for damages related to auto accidents.